szemranamszyca/CarND-MPC-Project/README.md

 + N = 10
 + dt = 0.1

 Optimizer for these values considered one second duration in which its try to determine a corrective trajectory.

 ### Polynomial Fitting and MPC Preprocessing:
 Waypoints from the simulator are transformed to the car coordinate system.
 Then a 3rd degree polynomial is fitted to the transformed waypoints.
-TUsing these polynomial coefficients cte and epsi are calculated.
+Using these polynomial coefficients, cte and epsi are calculated.
 Also, these values are used by the solver to create a reference trajectory.

 ### Model Predictive Control with Latency

 +  original kinematic equations depend on the actuations from the previous timestep, but with a delay of 100ms (timestep interval).
 The actuations are applied another timestep later, so the equations have been altered to account for this.
-+ additional penalty (combination of velocity and delta) was added and result is much more reliable
++ an additional penalty (combination of velocity and delta) was added, and thus the result is much more reliable